CampusAI/CampusAI.github.io/_papers/cross_entropy_loss_noisy_labels/cross_entropy_loss_noisy_labels.md

 The ACS algorithm can also be viewed as a more general algorithm in which the two steps perform the operations of **selection** and **optimization**.
-The selection step selects the samples to use (by assignign weights, probabilities of sampling, or other methods).
+The selection step selects the samples to use (by assigning weights, probabilities of sampling, or other methods).
 The rightmost term
 $$-\mathcal{L}_q(k) \sum_{i=1}^n w_i$$ of the weighted loss can be seen more generally as a regularization term of the selection step, since it does not depend on $$\theta$$.
 The optimization steps optimizes the network on the training set modified by the selection step.

+### Weaknesses in experiments
+The paper compares ResNet training on CIFAR-10 for different values of $$q$$ and noise $$\eta$$ (Figure 2 in the paper).
+It would have been interesting to see the same comparison with the truncated loss and the weighted loss using ACS.
+In fact, this is the only experiment that explores different values of $$q$$.

+The following experiments -on CIFAR-10, CIFAR-100, Fashon MNIST- compare the $$\mathcal{L}_q$$ and the truncated loss with CCE, MAE, and other noisy labels techniques.

+{% include end-row.html %}